-Introduce and conduct first reading (by title only) and waive further reading of Ordinance No. 20-, entitled "An Ordinance of the City Council of the City of Goleta, California, Amending Various Sections of Ordinance No. 16-04, Water Efficient Landscaping Ordinance, Codifying the Amended Ordinance as Title 15, Chapter 21 of the Goleta Municipal Code, and Repealing the Stand-Alone Ordinance No. 16-04"
+Conduct second reading by title only and waive further reading and adopt Ordinance No. 20-\\ entitled "An Ordinance of the City Council of the City of Goleta, California, Amending Various Sections of Ordinance No. 16-04, Water Efficient Landscaping Ordinance, Codifying the Amended Ordinance as Title 15, Chapter 21 of the Goleta Municipal Code, and Repealing the Stand-Alone Ordinance No. 16-04."